artecs-group/nmf-dpcpp/README.md

 Non-negative Matrix Factorization algorithm implemented in OpenMP

 ## Run
-Use these env variable to run over GPU.
+Use these env variable to run over GPU, they are optional running over CPU.

 `export LIBOMPTARGET_PLUGIN=OPENCL`